FuroLabs/official-Web/README.md

-# NevroLabs
+# Furo Labs

-NevroLabs is a software engineering company specializing in delivering end-to-end digital products and platforms.
+Furo Labs is a software engineering company specializing in delivering end-to-end digital products and platforms.
 We combine product-minded engineering, modern design, and data-driven AI capabilities to help organizations build scalable web and mobile applications.

 ## Who we are

-NevroLabs brings together a multidisciplinary team of engineers, designers, and product managers with deep experience across frontend, backend, cloud, and mobile development.
+Furo Labs brings together a multidisciplinary team of engineers, designers, and product managers with deep experience across frontend, backend, cloud, and mobile development.
 We focus on solving complex problems with pragmatic engineering and clear communication.

 ## Our mission